 Nashville's downtown riverfront corridor serves as an epicenter of the region's internationally renowned tourism, entertainment and hospitality industry, and host to a broad array of historic, cultural and recreational amenities that contribute immensely to the general livability and quality of life of the downtown area.
-The community-generated Plan of Nashville (2005), the Downtown Community Plan (2007), the Nashville Riverfront Concept Plan (2007) and the Nashville Long Term Recovery Plan (2011) all recognize the downtown riverfront as a unique and precious resource that offers unique opportunities to preserve and reclaim natural eco-systems; provides for a diversity of recreational and open space amenities for downtown visitors, workers and residents; and serves as a catalyst for continued economic development and job creation within the general downtown area.
+The community-generated Plan of Nashville (2005), the Downtown Community Plan (2007), the Nashville Riverfront Concept Plan (2007) and the Nashville Long Term Recovery Plan (2011) all recognize the downtown riverfront as a unique and precious resource that offers unique opportunities to preserve and reclaim natural ecosystems; provides for a diversity of recreational and open space amenities for downtown visitors, workers and residents; and serves as a catalyst for continued economic development and job creation within the general downtown area.

-The May 2010 flood severely impacted both the economic and cultural viability of Nashville's downtown riverfront area on both sides of the river - a key attraction for the region's tourism, entertainment and hospitality industries, and the local community as a whole.
+The May 2010 flood severely impacted both the economic and cultural viability of Nashville's downtown riverfront area, a key attraction for the region's tourism, entertainment and hospitality industries, and the local community as a whole.
 Numerous cultural, entertainment, retail, business services as well as residential and business property owners and tenants incurred significant property damages and/or loss of revenues.
-The Schermerhorn Symphony Center alone incurred flood related property damage in excess of \$40 million.
+The Schermerhorn Symphony Center alone incurred flood related property damage in excess of \$40m.
 Government facilities (e.g. Riverfront Park) and major utility providers (e.g. the Nashville Electric Service) were not spared.
 Timing of the flood could not have been worse for Nashville's tourist-based economy, occurring in the critical weeks leading up to the community's premier international entertainment event, the annual Country Music Awards festival on the downtown riverfront.
 Throughout the flood recovery period, potential visitors from around the world either postponed or canceled trips to the Music City.
-As a result of the May 2010 flood, business receipts were down, hospitality and other service-related jobs were lost, local and state tax revenues dropped.
-Further, the overall downtown community, especially area residents, lost access to and utilization of its most significant recreational and open space asset, the downtown riverfront.
+As a result of the May 2010 flood, business receipts were down, hospitality and other service-related jobs were lost, local and state tax revenues dropped, and the overall downtown community lost access to and utilization of its most significant recreational and open space asset, the downtown riverfront.

-A direct outcome of the Downtown Riverfront Coordinated Revitalization Plan (see below) is the staged construction of an integrated framework of neighborhood enhancement, economic development and associated infrastructure projects along the downtown riverfront that include stabilization of the East Bank; additional recreational, open space and entertainment amenities; walking, bicycling and parking enhancements; and major utility system upgrades that incorporate sustainable storm water management techniques and flood mitigation features.
-Assistance will be made available for these activities, and a portion of these funds may be used to reimburse for eligible costs incurred related to this activity since the date of the flood.
+A direct outcome of the Downtown Riverfront Coordinated Revitalization Plan (see below) is the staged construction of an integrated framework of neighborhood enhancement, economic development and associated infrastructure projects along the downtown riverfront that include additional recreational, open space and entertainment amenities, walking, bicycling and parking enhancements and major utility system upgrades that incorporate sustainable storm water management techniques and flood mitigation features.
+Assistance will be made available for these activities.

-- National Objective: LMI benefit; Slum & Blight; Urgent Need
+- National Objective: Slum & Blight; Urgent Need

 - Allocation: \$3,000,000

-- Eligible Activities/Threshold Criteria: Design and construction of infrastructure improvements in the downtown riverfront area that are suitable to the area; implementation of the Downtown Riverfront Coordinated Revitalization Plan
+- Eligible Activities/Threshold Criteria: Construction of infrastructure improvements in the downtown riverfront area that are suitable to the area; implementation of the Downtown Riverfront Coordinated Revitalization Plan

 - Grant Size Limit: Varies by project

 - Responsible Entity: MDHA

 - Geographic Area: Downtown riverfront area